Depression sucks. There’s no sugar coating it.

 But if you are willing to follow through on what I’m about to share with you, I promise that your depression will get better (if not disappear entirely).

-These are the tactics that I used to escape the darkness and build a life I’m happy to wake up to every day.
+These are the natural cures for depression that I used to escape the darkness and build a life I’m happy to wake up to every day.
 They’ve worked for hundreds of thousands of other people, and there’s an overwhelming amount of peer-reviewed research (which I’ll be sharing throughout this guide) to prove the efficacy of these tactics.

-So, if you are willing to take an unconventional approach to curing your depression, the information I’m about to share with you can and will make things better.
+So, if you are willing to take an unconventional approach by treating depression naturally, the information I’m about to share with you can and will make things better.

 But you must take action and trust in the process.